 Loved wandering around #dunlucecastle – apparently it was the inspiration for #narnia The #castle and #views are fab! #seaview #causewaycoast #northernireland #visitcauseway #DiscoverNI #EnjoyNI17 @visitcausewaycoastandglens @discoverni #instaview #instalike #instadaily #instagood #travel #travelpics #travelblogger #travelgram #instanorthernireland

-On our last day, the sun came out and we had clear blue skies!
-We decided to take a quick spin around the coast before our drive home.
-The drive around Fair Head and Murlough Bay is just a few miles outside Ballycastle.
-The scenery is spectacular.
-I turned into the passenger from hell, asking to stop every few minutes for photos, and the quick spin turned out to be a few hours… I only wish we were able to drive the whole causeway coastline but time was against us.
-The Causeway Coast has to be one of best places in Ireland for a road trip.
+On our last day, the sun came out and we were treated to clear blue skies!
+We decided to take a quick spin around the Causeway Coast before our drive home.
+The chose the drive around Fair Head and Murlough Bay which is just a few miles outside Ballycastle.

 Love his #view – just one of many along the #causewaycoast – this whole area is perfect for a #roadtrip ❤️amazing #scenery at every turn. #instanorthernireland #instaview #northernireland #ireland #DiscoverNI #visitcauseway #EnjoyNI17 @visitcausewaycoastandglens @discoverni #instanorthernireland #instagood #instadaily #instagood #me #love #igrs #followme #follow #irelandgram #roadtrippin #seaview #coast #coastroad

 More things to do on the Causeway Coast